ysoldak/HeadTracker/README.md

 The head tracker records initial orientation on power up, place your goggles accordingly or reset orientation later by double-tapping the head tracker or by using a **reset orientation** button that can be wired to **D2** and **GND** pins.
 Keep **reset orientation** button pressed on power up to **discard calibration parameters** stored in flash memory.

-### Screen
+### Display
-If you have a LED `128x32` screen added you your board (via I2C), the board's bluetooth address is displayed on it.
+If you have a LED `128x32` display added you your board (via I2C), the board's bluetooth address is displayed on it.
 Blinking ":" symbols indicate bluetooth connection status, like blue led.
 Upon start, while gyroscope is calibrating, you shall see head tracker version briefly on the screen.
-The version is then replaced by 3 horisonal bars, one for each axis: roll, pitch and yaw.
+The version is then replaced by 3 horisonal bars, one for each axis: pan, tilt and roll.

 ## Connect to radio